Apply to the Youth Collab

 Submit your application using this form by September 24th at 11:59 p.m.
 PT.
 (The priority deadline is September 1st, so get your app in ASAP!)
 Once your application has been submitted, you will not be able to make changes, so please proofread your materials thoroughly before submission.

 Remember, we are here to support you as you prepare your application.
 Please reach out to Davis Endava at [email protected] with any questions or needs.

 I’m a college sophomore or junior.
 Can I still apply?

 Our Youth Collab program is open to students who are sophomore or juniors in high school during the 2023-2024 school year.

 How do you select Youth Collab members?

-We are looking for students who represent a variety of experiences and backgrounds, and who are thorough, engaged, and self-aware — and we evaluate applicants based on these criteria.
+Youth Collaboratory students have a variety of experiences and backgrounds.
+We are looking for students who are thoughtful, engaged, and self-aware — and we evaluate applicants based on these criteria.
 As you fill out your application, take your time to respond to every question with detail.
-Show us the ways you hope to engage with your community.
-Use the application space to self-reflect and share your identity with us!
+Show us the dreams and hopes you have for your community.
+Use the application space to self-reflect and share with us!

 Where will we be meeting?

 The Youth Collaboratory meets in two different locations around the country each cohort.
 We work with our partners in many states to plan and host Youth Collab, which happens in tandem with our National Civic Collaboratory meetings each year.
 This year, we’ll be meeting in Seattle, Washington; San Francisco, California; New York City; Simi Valley, California; and another location to be announced!
 Youth Collaboratory students will stay in hotels in these cities, with support and oversight from Citizen University staff.